Master of Accountancy (MAcc), Graduate Certificate

 Master of Accountancy (Campus or Online Options)

 The degree may be earned as a traditional, campus student or through the online option.
 Campus classes are recorded and streamed to online students.
 Therefore, online students receive the same lectures and AACSB accredited degree as their campus peers.
 The online option is identical to the campus option regarding rigor, standards, and student accountability.
-The campus option may be completed in three semesters while the online option may be completed in five semesters for students who are working full-time.
-Students working full-time may take only two classes per semester.

 Graduate Certificate in Accountancy (Online Option)